 Learn how and why trees function.
 All trees have basic requirements in order to live, grow and reproduce.

 Learn how to identify some common tree species of New England and some species introduced to urban areas.

 We'll cover the environmental, aesthetic, economic, psychological and social benefits that trees provide.

-Tours meet at Hilton Burlington, 60 Battery Street, Burlington - $16.75 (includes ticket fees) per person, children 10 and under FREE!
+Tours meet at Hilton Burlington, 60 Battery Street, Burlington - $20.00 (not including fees and taxes) per person, children 12 and under FREE!
 Buy tickets online.
 (See link) Please arrive 5 minutes in advance of departure.